• Skip to main content

 Tried this recipe?
 Tag me today!Mention @thethingswellmake or tag #thethingswellmake!

 This post was originally published on October 11, 2013.
-It was updated in October of 2019 to add new photos, tips and tricks, and other helpful information.
+It was later republished, adding new photos, tips and tricks, and other helpful information.

 Category: Halloween, MIY Pantry Basics, Thanksgiving